Installation

 Last, download the icon sets for VarFish and make scripts, stylesheets and icons available.

-$ python manage.py geticons -c bi cil fa-regular fa-solid gridicons octicon
+$ pipenv run python manage.py geticons -c bi cil fa-regular fa-solid gridicons octicon

 When done, open two terminals and start the VarFish server and the celery server.